semiodesk/limes/Documentation/Journal.md

 ### Wednesday, 10th November [Sebastian Faubel](mailto:sebastian@semiodesk.com)

-- Arranged a call with Nicholas Brown today at 5pm
+- Arranged a call with Nicholas Brown today @ 5pm
 - Did not manage to resolve the broken links issue yesterday, will talk about it with Nicholas
 - Adapting page design to use the NGS-CN color scheme and make use of Bootstrap
 - Call with Nicholas Brown @ 5pm